vz-risk/veris/README.md

 * update_labels.py - script to update an existing labels file with a diff file.
 * update_schema.py - script to update an existing schema file with a diff file.
 * VERIS_Standard_Excel.xlsx - standard excel file used to produce importable data.
+* vacf-rev20XX-vY_Y_Y.csv - VERIS <-> Mitre ATT&CK mapping structured as graph edges
+* cis_csc_veris_map-rev20XX-vY_Y.xlsx - VERIS <-> CIS CSC mapping for both VERIS patterns and actions.
+* joined_veris_json.md - Explain the joined VERIS format.

 # Required packages
 The following packages are required to run the associated tools
 ## Python
 ipdb
 simplejson

+# Joined JSON
+As the amount of VERIS json grows, it becomes unwieldly.
+As such, the VERIS toolchain is being updated to allow a joined form of VERIS.
+Please read more in the joined_veris_json.md file.

 # VERIS Common Attack Framework
 The VERIS Common Attack Framework, (or VCAF)  serves as a bridge to ATT&CK, covering the portions of VERIS not in ATT&CK with the aim of creating a holistic framework.
 At its very core, VCAF is made of two components: one is the conceptual mapping between VERIS and ATT&CK, and another is the extension of ATT&CK with techniques that cover all possible Threat Actions present in VERIS.
 This is helpful in using ATT&CK to make strategic decisions and understanding what tactical actions to take to address a strategic challenge.
 The mapping can be found as an edge list (or a join table for the more SQL minded) in `bin/vcaf-rev2020-v1_0_3.csv` in this repository.